MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/datamarts/datamarts-get-started.md

 * [COVID 19 world data](https://github.com/CSSEGISandData/COVID-19) is based on data from Johns Hopkins University.
 Before publishing this data, we recommend reviewing the [disclaimers article](/power-bi/create-reports/sample-covid-19-us).
 * [Northwind Traders OData feed](https://services.odata.org/Northwind/Northwind.svc), data from a fictitious organization that manages orders, products, customers, suppliers, and many other aspects of a small business.

 You can also start using datamarts from any dataflow you currently have as well.
-Starting from an existing dataflow will copy data into your datamart, at which point you can apply additional transformations or just use it as a data source to explore datamarts.
+Starting from an existing dataflow will copy data into your datamart, at which point you can apply other transformations or just use it as a data source to explore datamarts.

 ## Create a datamart